FormantIO/formant/examples/cpp/README.md

 ## Content

 This directory contains example C++ source code that interacts with Formant Agent.
+It is built to run on Ubuntu Linux 18.04.

 ## Setup